Jupp53/MES/README.md

-# MES -  Manufacturing Execution System
+# MES -  METODA ELEMENTÓW SKOŃCZONYCH
+# FEM - finite element method
 The task of the program was to conduct a simulation of the unsteady heat flow process with a boundary condition of convection.
 To achieve this, Fourier's equation for an unsteady process was used.

 The entire project was written in C++.
 The majority of the program is written in the main function, step by step leading to the solution of the studied problem.
 The program contains structures, namely: